 Interoperability and International Remittance

-Network collaboration and interoperability is boosting International Remittance in the West Africa.
+Network collaboration and interoperability is boosting International Remittance in West Africa.
 Customers are allowed to transact across different mobile networks as well as across country borders.
 According to the same GSMA 2014 report, In April 2014 MTN Ivory Coast and Airtel Burkina Faso entered into an agreement for interoperation in mobile money services.
 Thereafter Orange Ivory Coast and Airtel Burkina Faso contracted in March 2015 to engage in a similar collaboration.

-This enable rural farmers in the main cocoa and other export crop growing areas who are mostly economic migrants from Burkina Faso and Mali to transfer money from MTN mobile accounts in Ivory Coast to Airtel Money subscribers in Burkina Faso.
-This have had particularly strong traction in rural Burkina Faso, where 60 % of recipients live.
+This enables rural farmers in the main cocoa and other export crop growing areas who are mostly economic migrants from Burkina Faso and Mali to transfer money from MTN mobile accounts in Ivory Coast to Airtel Money subscribers in Burkina Faso.
+This has had particularly strong traction in rural Burkina Faso, where 60 % of recipients live.
 (GSMA, 2016).
 Orange also operates an international money transfer service linking Ivory Coast, Mali and Senegal.
-This services resulted in Orange money remittances to the value of nearly one-fifth of World Bank reported remittances between those countries (GSMA 2015’ State of the Industry Report – Mobile Money).
+This services resulted in Orange money remittances to the value of nearly one-fifth of World Bank reported remittances between the countries (GSMA 2015’ State of the Industry Report – Mobile Money).

 Mobile banking transaction value growth in the region will be driven by increase in IR transaction which is most likely as the numbers of mobile money users increase in the region.
-This is because the very low remittance cost and strong cross border collaborations among MNOs in the region which is spreading across the region will certainly attract more IR transactions.
+This is because the very low remittance cost and strong cross-border collaborations among MNOs in the region which is spreading across the region will certainly attract more IR transactions.

 West Africa’s dominance of global mobile money based IR transactions far above East Africa, a region with far higher levels of financial inclusion and mobile money usage suggest one-size-fits-all is not the best approach in mobile banking as countries and regions respond differently.